ibm-cloud-docs/Cloudant/guides/transactions.md

 Each payment was written to {{site.data.keyword.cloudant_short_notm}} as a separate document.

 You could see the status of an order by creating a view of everything you know about an `order_id`.
-The view would enable a ledger containing the following information:
+The view would enable a ledger that contains the following information:

 -   Purchase totals as positive numbers.
 -   Payments against the account as negative numbers.